 Vulvitis specifically refers to inflammation of the vulval area.
 However, the terms vulvitis, vulvovaginitis and vaginitis are used by gynaecologists more or less interchangeably.
-A wide number of conditions are included under the umbrella of this term.
+There is a wide number of conditions included under the umbrella of this term.

 - Candida, trichomoniasis, bacterial vaginosis.